Phone Apps Breach Privacy

 @i3.net we do not ask for your name or your address or your phone number.
-You pay to PayPal using a credit or debit card or your PayPal account, we don’t get any personal information from PayPal.
-You will be billed annually by PayPal prior to your account expiration.
+You pay with PayPal using a credit or debit card or your PayPal account, You will be billed annually by PayPal prior to your account expiration.

 Several of our competitors use apps from Apple and Android to connect to their services, phone apps breach privacy, we don’t believe this is consistent with privacy or security.
 We do not ask for your phone number, or your name, or the country you connect from, we don’t need any personal information to provide you with email service.
 Our network is secured, all connections to our mail servers are secure both incoming and outgoing.

 Start now by getting your own private, secure anonymous email account @i3.net when you click on the “Create Account” button below or the “Open an Email Account” link in the left hand column of the desktop site, fill in the email address you want as “name”@i3.net when finalized this will be your email address and your username, then type in and confirm your password, don’t forget your password, we don’t know it we can’t get it, The “Secret Question” and “Secret Answer” fields are used for verification that you are the account holder.
 We don’t know who you are.
 Click on submit and you will be taken to PayPal to complete the transaction. if you get an error correct it and click submit again.
 A username that is already in use will give an error they are checked in real time, enter your next choice and click submit.
 You will be charged $1.00 for each month of email service, this service will automatically renew until you unsubscribe through PayPal.